Leicester Racing Tips

 Jumps Course

 Just like the flat course, the jumping track is undulating with a steady rise towards the finish.
 The fences aren’t as challenging as they were initially, but they still are a good challenge, especially the open ditches.
-In total, the track has ten fences, so horses should be good at jumping.
+The track has ten fences, so horses should be good at jumping.
 Falls on this track aren’t rare since the field is usually bunched during chase races.

 King Richard III Stakes

-This is a listed flat horse race for horses above four years.
+This is a listed flat horse race for horses over four years old.
 It is run over 1,404 meters and is held in April.
-In the late 1970s, the race was called Phillip Cornes Trophy Stakes.
-In 1983, it was renamed Leicestershire Stakes.
+In the late 1970s, the race was called the Phillip Cornes Trophy Stakes.
+In 1983, it was renamed the Leicestershire Stakes.

-Holsten Brewery started to sponsor the race the following year and suggested a name change to Holsten Plis Trophy.
-But four years later, the name was changed back to Leicestershire Stakes.
+Holsten Brewery started sponsoring the race the following year and suggested changing its name to Holsten Plis Trophy.
+Four years later, however, the name was changed back to Leicestershire Stakes.
 It retained this name until 2013 when it was changed to its current name.
 The name change came after King Richard III’s skeleton was found earlier in the year.

 Silver Fox Handicap Chase

 The race happens annually in December and is open to horses four years and older.
 The winning horse takes £12,500.
-And because the ground is soft this time of year, the competing horses need to have lots of stamina.
+Because the ground is soft at this time of year, the competing horses must have lots of stamina.
 If a horse relies on speed alone, they can get bogged down and fall behind during the race.

 Where to Bet on the Races